tasb/k8s-basic2advanced-training/labs/lab06.md

 ## Check backup data

-Finally, let's confirm thay the backup was made properly.
+Finally, let's confirm that the backup was made properly.

 Let's list all your PersistentVolumes and find out the name of the PV bound to the PVC named `echo-app-db-backup`.